Dead No More: The Clone Conspiracy: Main plot

-As New U Technologies' subjects continue to decay from clone degeneration, Spider-Man decides to head toward Jackal's laboratory.
-Prowler and Jean DeWolff assist him with escaping from the villains.
-After George Stacy deteriorates in Gwen Stacy's arms, she assists Peter by helping him get to the lab.
-When they get to the lab doors, Gwen locks Spider-Man inside the lab and sacrifices herself toward the reanimated Hobgoblin and Green Goblin to give Spider-Man more time.
+As New U Technologies' subjects continue to decay, Spider-Man heads to Jackal's laboratory.
+After George Stacy deteriorates in Gwen Stacy's arms, she helps Peter get to the lab.
+When they arrive, Gwen locks Spider-Man inside the lab and sacrifices herself to the reanimated Hobgoblin and Green Goblin to give Spider-Man more time.
 Kaine is knocked out of the facility by Jackal.
-Spider-Woman of Earth-65 and Prowler assist him in containing the infected villains.
+Spider-Woman and Prowler assist him in containing the infected villains.
 During the ensuing melee, Lizard and his family escape, with Lizard stating that he can cure both Martha and Billy.
-Rhino was devastated when he witnesses Oksana dying.
-When Spider-Man makes it to the lab, Anna Maria tells him that she has invented an inverse frequency that can fix most of the problem.
+In the lab, Anna Maria tells Spider-Man that she has invented an inverse frequency that can fix most of the problem.
 Doctor Octopus fights Jackal to allow Peter and Anna Maria the time to transmit the frequency.
-They go to the Fact Channel's filming location to see if they can transmit the signal and find Silk there, who tells them that Marla Jameson shut down the signal before deteriorating in her husband's arms.
-J. Jonah Jameson admits to Spider-Man that Peter Parker was right about the situation.
-Spider-Man hacks into the Webware Emergency System from Parker Industries and switches it to evoke from every Parker Industries device on the planet, which sends out a large signal that stops some of the other victims from decaying, but quickly affects some of the reanimated like Jackal and Doctor Octopus.
-Peter and Anna check the building and see that Jackal, Doctor Octopus, and Gwen Stacy have been reduced to dust.
+They go to the Fact Channel's filming location to transmit the signal and find Silk there, who tells them that Marla Jameson shut down the signal before deteriorating in her husband's arms.
+Jameson admits to Spider-Man that Parker was right about the situation.
+Spider-Man hacks into the Webware Emergency System from Parker Industries, sending a signal that stops some of the victims from decaying, but turns Jackal, Doctor Octopus, and Gwen Stacy to dust.
 Anna notes that the "proto clone," or "Ultimate Template," appears missing.
-They come back to the front to check on Kaine and Spider-Woman of Earth-65's status.
-Kaine tells them that Prowler and DeWolff died fighting, while Spider-Woman of Earth-65 tells them that Electro and some of the cloned villains that survived the frequency and got away.
-Dr. Rita Clarkson comes out of the building and takes Spider-Man and his team downstairs where some of the New U Technologies patients are still alive.
-Some of the patients like Prowler were cured of the virus and still have a chance at living while some of them are slowly dying.
-Jerry Salteres emerges from one of the pods and Spider-Man tells him that he is unsure of how much of the promise he had made to Jerry's family to bring him home he can keep.
-Jerry is understanding and tells Spider-Man that he is only human.
+The Prowler and DeWolff clones die fighting, while Electro and some of the cloned villains survive the frequency and escape.
+Dr. Clarkson takes Spider-Man and his team downstairs, where some of the New U Technologies patients are still alive.
+Some of the patients like Prowler are cured of the virus and still have a chance at living.